Report and pay VAT

 Submit a VAT return

-Remember that the VAT must be paid and in the Swedish Tax Agency's account no later than the day the VAT declaration is to be received by the Swedish Tax Agency.
+Companies that are VAT-registered must always submit a VAT return, even if there is no VAT to report.
+The VAT must be paid and available in the tax account no later than the date the VAT return is due at the Swedish Tax Agency.

 Filing a VAT return on the Swedish Tax Agency's website